 This system prevents you from moving the gear shift out of Park and into any gear unless the brake pedal is pressed.
 This system is active only while the ignition switch is in the ON or ACC positions.
 Always depress the brake pedal first, before moving the gear selector out of PARK.

-NOTE: If a malfunction occurs, the system will function normally, except you may be able to shift the vehicle from PARK, without depressing the brake pedal.
+NOTE: If a malfunction occurs, the transaxle will not shift out of park.
+Battery power is required to release the brake/transmission interlock system.
+There is a removable plug in the right side of the shifter housing that allows you to insert your finger to override the system.
+The key must be in the ignition and in the on position to use the override lever.
 If this occurs obtain service as soon as possible.